aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/coin.md

 <a id="0x1_coin_ECOIN_INFO_ADDRESS_MISMATCH"></a>

-Address of account which is used to initialize a coin <code>CoinType</code> doesn't match the deployer of module
+Address of account which is used to initialize a coin <code>CoinType</code> doesn&apos;t match the deployer of module

 <pre><code>const ECOIN_INFO_ADDRESS_MISMATCH: u64 &#61; 1;<br/></code></pre>